 The way to do the calculation is the same.
 Let’s create the following equation.

 If we focus on the large digits in 328, we can divide 32 by 21.
 So, let’s do the math using long division.
 The result is as follows.

 The next calculation is $118÷21$.
 What do we need to multiply 21 by to get the answer?
 This is a bit difficult to answer.
 So, let’s take a guess and come up with a random answer.
 If we multiply by 21, we get the following.

 The answer to $21×6$ is 126, which is greater than the number 118.
 So, we know that we should use $21×5=105$.
 Continuing with the long division, we have the following.

-Thus, the answer to $328÷21$ turns out to be 15 R 13.
-For numbers with large digits, the calculation of division becomes a little more complicated.
-So, let’s calculate them while predicting which numbers you should use.
+Thus, we found that the answer to $328÷21$ is 15 R 13.
+For numbers with large digits, the calculation of division is a little more complicated.
+So, let’s calculate them while predicting what numbers you should use.

-However, unlike multiplication, the division has a remainder.
+However, unlike multiplication, the division can have a remainder.
 There are many calculation problems that you can’t divide, and in such cases, you need to find the remainder.
 The remainder must always be smaller than the divisor.
 It is important to understand this property.

-In addition, when dividing a number with large digits, we need to use long division.
+In addition, when dividing a number by large digits, we need to use long division.
 There is a way to do this, so let’s learn how to do it.